 Concrete Wheel Stops

 The benefits of concrete wheel stops are the most economical and the most common.
 They are attached to the parking lot either by rebar or epoxy.
 They can also be painted for aesthetics or functional purposes if desired.
 We can install these wheel stops on both concrete or asphalt and in parking lots or parking garages.
 The main disadvantages to concrete wheel stops is their durability.
 Over time, they can crack down the middle from cars tires constantly bumping them.
 Concrete wheel stops are sometimes painted as part of a parking lot striping project.
 If concrete wheel stops are painted, they will need to be re-painted frequently in order to look good.
+If you are looking to only buy wheel stops, you can do so through our sister company Southwest Scaffolding.
+The wheel stops we sell are hexagonal concrete.
+They are 72 inches long, contains two sticks or rebar and weigh 200 lbs each.

 Plastic Wheel Stops